 What are the Drawbacks of a Dip Powder Manicure?

-Just like gel or acrylic nails, the cost is higher than a basic manicure, but they will last much longer.
-Also, I would not recommend removing them without the help of a professional.
-I’m definitely planning to hav4e mine removed by a professional only, which is an additional cost.
+Just like gel dip or acrylic nails, the cost is higher than a basic manicure, but they will last much longer.
+Also, the removal process is very involved.
+I would not recommend removing them without the help of a professional.
+I’m definitely planning to have mine removed by a professional only, which is an additional cost.
 It also takes a pretty long time to get nail extensions with powder dip.
 If you like spending time in the nail salon, this might be a perk for you.
-But for me, it’s just too much time to spend every couple weeks.
+But for me, it’s just too much time to spend every couple of weeks.

 If you already wear fake nails but haven’t tried the powder dip nails, then I’d highly suggest them.
 If you don’t like long nails, then I’d definitely skip this beauty trend.
 In the end, I still think I prefer my natural nails with gel polish.
 It feels the most like me and also works the best for my lifestyle.